Kevin-Elliott-McCrea/Python_Live_Project/Project Code/README.md

 #### Footer Template

-Added to round out the site formatting.
+This was added to round out the site formatting.
 ```python
 {% load static %}